 Set clear goals and manage expectations

 Help your team figure out what they should focus on and create realistic expectations for their work.
-Remember that managing expectations pertains to you as a manager as well.
+Remember that managing expectations pertain to you as a manager as well.

 Set yourself and your team up for success by clearly stating the mission and break that into tasks then be clear on exactly how success will be measured.